Devyn Marble

-Roy Devyn Marble (born September 21, 1992) is an American professional basketball player for Hapoel Galil Elyon of the Israeli Basketball Premier League.
-He played college basketball for the Iowa Hawkeyes.
+Roy Devyn Marble (born September 21, 1992) is an American professional basketball player for FC Porto of the Liga Portuguesa de Basquetebol (LPB).
+He played college basketball for the Iowa Hawkeyes, and was drafted by the Denver Nuggets in the second round of the 2014 NBA draft.

 High school career

 Marble attended Southfield-Lathrup High School in Southfield, Michigan.
 As a junior, he averaged 22 points, nine rebounds, four assists and two steals.
 As a senior, he averaged 24.5 points, eight rebounds, four assists and 2.5 steals per game.

 Considered a three-star recruit by ESPN.com, Marble was listed as the No. 64 shooting guard in the nation in 2010.